quality-liquid/cupid_code/Documentation/Design/Requirements/tyson-requirements-add.md

 Cowboy Erik Falor.

 #### Daters will be able to:
-* Recieve notifications from the webapp for:
+* Receive notifications from the webapp for:
     * Updates or help on date plans
     * Cupid order status
     * Get an advice message from the AI listening when the date is going